 You can spot the signs

-The four simple steps to take now
+5 simple steps to take now

 Remember: you’re not wasting anyone’s time

-If your child hasn’t had an asthma attack but their symptoms are getting worse…
+If your child hasn’t had an asthma attack, but their symptoms are getting worse

 Take action if:

-- they don’t have an asthma action plan
+- They don’t have an asthma action plan.

-- you are worried at any time
+- You are worried at any time.

 “If Gabriel gets bad asthma symptoms, we’ve found that using the asthma attack advice and giving him 10 puffs of his blue inhaler works well.
 We take him to see his GP the same day.” – Anna, mum to two boys with asthma.

-How an asthma action plan can help in an emergency
+How an Asthma Action Plan can help in an emergency

-Last updated May 2016
+Last updated May 2019

-Next review due May 2019
+Next review due May 2022